asweeney99/harec_quiz/README.md

 2. Click the green button Code, then Download Zip.
 3. Extract all the contents of the downloaded folder.

 Now you have the source code, you need to install the python module playsound.
-First open a command line by typing 'cmd' in your Windows search bar.
+Open the command prompt application by typing 'cmd' in your Windows search bar.

-Then type the command:
+In the command prompt type:

 ```
 pip install playsound==1.2.2
 ```

 Pip is a package manager that comes with Python.
-Playsound is a python programme for playing mp3 files.
+Playsound is a python module for playing mp3 files.

 If you received no errors, you're good to go!

 ## How to Play

-	The quiz test your knowledge of country prefixes, Q-Codes and the IARU Region 1 band plan.
+The quiz tests your knowledge of country prefixes, Q-Codes and the IARU Region 1 band plan.

 Type a, b, c or d then enter.
 Type q to quit.

 The game keeps a record of your high score to beat when you play.

 ## Issues

 Bugs or suggestions for improvement can be notified to the developer on [Github](https://github.com/asweeney99/harec_quiz/issues)